commands.py from glim.command import Command class HelloCommand(Command): name = 'hello' description = 'prints hello world' def configure(self): pass def run(self): print("Hello World!") pass class GreetCommand(Command): name = 'greet' description = 'greets a user' def configure(self): self.add_argu

 These commands are automatically registered when you run glim from command line.
 The following outputs will be appeared on glim commands;

-$ glim greet aras
+$ glim hello Hello World! $ glim greet aras Hello Aras!

 In a typical Command, self.add_argument(*args, **kwargs) would create an argument using ArgumentParser.
 You can see more examples of argument adding here.